 Read, Write Gold is used to provide students with access to written content.
 It allows the user to have text read aloud to them, amongst a range of other useful features.

-Tassomai is a highly effective, adapative learning platform for Science.
-Many schools that have used this platform have seen gains of up to 2 grades in Science through the platform’s engaging design and content.
+Tassomai is a highly effective, adaptive learning platform for Science.
+Many schools that have used this platform have seen gains of up to 2 grades in Science through the platforms engaging design and content.

 In a similar fashion to Microsoft OneDrive, Google Drive provides a free word processor, spreadsheet and presentation software as well as file storage solution.